IBM/ngo-collaboration-using-blockchain/README.md

 The scripts and configuration files to setup the network for this pattern can be located at `blockchain-network-on-kubernetes`.
 Perform the following steps to setup the network.

+* Create a Kubernetes Cluster using IBM Cloud dashboard.
 * Gain access of your Kubernetes cluster and ensure you are able to run `kubectl` commands properly.
 * In case of IKS 1.11.x, modify the `configFiles/peersDeployment.yaml` file to point to a Docker service.
 Change instances of `unix:///host/var/run/docker.sock` to `tcp://docker:2375` with a text editor or use the commands below.
    ```